 Happily, this has also led to renewed interest in identifying natural alternatives to prescription antibiotics.
 In particular, these three natural alternatives can be effective for both you and the protection dogs you rely on to keep your family and your business safe and secure.

 Natural Antibiotic 1: Oil Of Oregano

-The active ingredients in oil of oregano have been identified as carvacrol and thymol, naturally occurring chemical compounds called “phenols” that effectively capture free radicals and help free the body from disease.
-It also helps that oil of oregano is chock-full of nutrients and trace minerals like Vitamin C, E and A, niacin, copper, manganese, calcium, potassium and others.
+The active ingredients in the oil of oregano have been identified as carvacrol and thymol, naturally occurring chemical compounds called “phenols” that effectively capture free radicals and help free the body from disease.
+It also helps that the oil of oregano is chock-full of nutrients and trace minerals like Vitamin C, E, and A, niacin, copper, manganese, calcium, potassium, and others.

 How to Use Oil of Oregano to Treat Your Protection Dogs: